joemoose/psiops/combat OLD.md

 - **Attacks of Opportunity**: If a combatant engaged in *close range* attempts to retreat from combat, their opponent can make a free melee attack if they have a melee weapon ready.
 To safely disengage from *close range*, a combatant must spend one *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.

-- **Attacking**: Make an *action roll* with the modifiers based on the range to the target as described in the Ranges section.
+- **Attacking**: Make an *action roll* with the following modifiers based on the range to target.

-Any action within reason based on your character’s resources and situation that can be accomplished in six seconds of combat is possible.

-Insignificant actions, such as shouting a command or dropping an item, are free actions that don’t require an action point.

-## Turn Order

-When combat occurs, a turn order is established for all the combatants, both the players and their opponents.
-Turns allow every player to participate (no hogging the limelight) and provide possible tactical opportunities during combat.
-Actions are resolved in turn order.
-Follow these steps to establish the turn order and resolve actions.

-### Step 1: Declare Actions

-The GM describes the opponents’ actions at the beginning of every combat round.
-All players then react and declare their character’s actions for the round before rolling any dice.

-### Step 2: Determine Fast or Slow Rounds

-The declared actions for each combatant are either ***fast*** or ***slow***.

-- **Fast rounds**: Spending only **one** action point.
-- **Slow rounds**: Spending **two** action points.

-### Step 3: Resolve Actions by Phase

-After determining who’s rounds will be *fast* or *slow*, the order of phases for resolving declared actions is as follows:

-1. Resolve all **fast** rounds.
-2. Resolve the *first* action point of  **slow** rounds.
-3. Resolve the *second* action point of **slow** rounds.
-4. Resolve **end-of-round** effects, typically conditions such as bleeding or burning and ongoing psionic effects.

-!!!
-Note

-	If players and opponents **both** act in the same phase, the players must make a +TACTICS roll to act before the opponents.
-Otherwise, players act after the opponents.
-Exceptional circumstances, items, or abilities may negate this requirement.

-### Step 4.
-Repeat

-If players and opponents are still in combat, repeat steps 1 through 4.

-!!! tip

-	Use fast rounds tactically.

-	- If the GM indicates your opponent will take a slow round, you can act first with a single decisive action as a fast round.

-## Surprise

-Whether by chance or design, players and their opponents may sometimes get the drop on one another.
-If one side surprises the other, they get a free **action point** in which the other side is unable to act.
-Afterward, the normal combat phases occur with declared actions and fast or slow rounds.

-Opponents who are aware of their enemy’s position cannot be surprised.
-This means that characters attempting to ambush an opponent must be hidden or in darkness (assuming the opponent does not have night vision capabilities).

-## Ranges
+### Ranges

 Distance in combat is simplified into four bands: Close, Nearby, Far, and Remote.

 - **Close**: Melee range, up to 2 meters away.
 A character can move this distance freely.
 Characters can whisper and be heard.
 - **Nearby**: Handgun range.
 A character can move anywhere within this distance by using one movement action.
 Characters can talk and be heard.
 - **Far**: Rifle range.
 A character must expend between 2 and 4 movement actions to traverse this distance at the GM’s discretion.
 Characters can shout and be heard.
-- **Remote**: Beyond effective rifle range.
+- **Remote**: Beyond rifle range.
 A character usually can't traverse such a distance within the short timespan of personal combat.
 Too far away for verbal communication.

-### Range Attack Modifiers
+### Attack Modifiers

-Apply the following range modifiers to the attack *action roll* based on the type of weapon used and range to the target.
+Apply the following range modifiers to the attack *action roll*.

 | Weapon | Close | Near | Far | Distant |
 | - | :-: | :-: | :-: | :-: |